 We have experienced significant net losses in each year since our inception.
-Our accumulated deficit was \$259.6 million as of December 31, 2009.
+Our accumulated deficit was \$249.0 million as of September 30, 2009.
 To date, our revenue has resulted from collaboration agreements, services and license fees from customers of Dynavax Europe, and government and private agency grants.
 The grants are subject to annual review based on the achievement of milestones and other factors.
 We anticipate that we will incur substantial additional net losses for the foreseeable future as the result of our investment in research and development activities.

 We do not have any products that generate revenue.
-There can be no assurance whether HEPLISAV can be further developed, financed or commercialized in a timely manner without significant additional studies or patient data or significant expense; whether our future development efforts will be sufficient to support product approval; or whether the market for HEPLISAV will be substantial enough for us to reach profitability.
+Although the U.S. Food and Drug Administration ("FDA") has removed the clinical hold on our HEPLISAV Investigational New Drug ("IND") application for individuals with chronic kidney disease, there can be no assurance whether HEPLISAV can be further developed, financed or commercialized in a timely manner without significant additional studies or patient data or significant expense; whether our future development efforts will be sufficient to support product approval; or whether the market for HEPLISAV will be substantial enough for us to reach profitability.